Tag: Alex Cunningham

 Alex Cunningham – 2016 Parliamentary Question to the Department for Energy and Climate Change

-To ask the Secretary of State for Energy and Climate Change, what consideration her Department has given to the exclusion of irreducible process emissions in applying the reduction under the EU Emissions Trading System.
+To ask the Secretary of State for Energy and Climate Change, what assessment her Department made of the evidential basis for the capacity for process emissions to be further reduced in cement manufacturing when designing the UK and French government’s tiering proposals under the next phase of EU Emissions Trading.

 Andrea Leadsom

 The Government supports the EU Emissions Trading System (ETS) as a market-based approach to achieve least-cost decarbonisation and maintain a level playing field across the EU.
-The total cap on greenhouse gas emissions in the EU ETS does not discriminate between different sources of emissions.
-However, the Government recognises the large proportion of process emissions within some industrial sectors, such as cement.
-We have engaged with the cement and other sector bodies to understand the enablers and barriers to deep decarbonisation, including through the joint industry-Government decarbonisation roadmaps.
-The Government supports the proposal that the EU ETS, in future will provide funding for innovation and demonstration projects to overcome technological barriers to long-term emission reduction by industry.
+The Government recognises the large proportion of process emissions within some industrial sectors, such as cement.
+We have engaged with the cement and other sectors’ bodies to understand the enablers and barriers to deep decarbonisation, including through the joint industry-Government decarbonisation roadmaps, which considered the wider policy context and technological barriers.
+The proposed tiering scenarios are indicative and do not represent a confirmed Government position.

 • Alex Cunningham – 2016 Parliamentary Question to the Department for Energy and Climate Change